-But strong relationships can have a dark side – the threat that all this goodness will be lost, that the person who satisfies all those needs might abandon you and disappear.
+But relationships can have a dark side – the threat that all this goodness will be lost, that the person who satisfies all those needs might abandon you and disappear.
 This can be an unbearable threat.

 So, in order to avoid the potential pain of losing our partner, we simply distance ourselves from our partners before they can distance themselves from us.

-This fear is a typical one for those who are afraid of commitment.
 On the other hand, it is also possible that those who are suffering from separation anxiety might actually cling to their partner in an obsessive, desperate attempt to prevent them from leaving.

 Fear of Attack:

-Fear of our own destructive impulses:
+Worry about our own destructive impulses:

 This distorted perception is based on false programming you adopted through no fault of your own.

 Small Steps: Don’t rush to emotionally invest in a new relationship.
-Give yourself enough time to really get to know your partner before you get swept up in a whirlwind of feelings that will quickly unleash your hidden fears and anxieties.
+Give yourself enough time to really get to know your partner before you get swept up in a whirlwind of feelings that will quickly unleash your hidden anxieties.

-When you take self-regulated small but sure steps into a relationship you feel more in control, and any stress you feel, as the commitment rises will not be as powerful as you might have felt before.
+When you take self-regulated small but sure steps into a relationship you feel more in control, and any stress you feel, as the commitment rises, will not be as powerful as you might have felt before.

 Be Mindful of Your Reality: